-However, the cumulative impacts from cigarette butts is declining because the use of cigarettes in the United States is declining.
+However, the cumulative impacts from cigarette butts are declining because the use of cigarettes in the United States is declining.

-7.7 No Action Alternative
+7.8 Impacts of the No-Action Alternative

-The environmental impact of the no-action alternative would not change the existing condition of disposal of cigarettes and cigarette packaging, as many other similar tobacco products would continue to be marketed in the United States.
+The environmental impacts of the no-action alternative would not change the existing condition of disposal of cigarettes and cigarette packaging, as many other similar tobacco products would continue to be marketed in the United States.